 Term (acronym) Definition Approximate Noise Levels dB(A) Example 0 Threshold of hearing for normal young people.
 20 Recording studio, ambient level.
 40 Quiet residential neighbourhood, ambient level.
 60 Department store, restaurant, speech levels.
 80 Next to busy highway, shouting 100 Textile mill; press room with presses running; punch press and wood planers, at operator's position.
 120 Ship's engine room; rock concert, in front and close to speakers.
 140 Moon launch at 100m; artillery fire, gunner's position.
 Special Protection Area (SPA) Sites designated under EU Directive (79/409/EEC) to protect habitats of migratory birds and certain threatened birds under the Birds Directive.
 Temporal Scope The temporal scope covers the time period over which changes to the environment and the resultant effects are predicted to occur and are typically defined as either being temporary or permanent.
 Temporary or permanent effects Effects may be considered as temporary or permanent.
 In the case of wind energy development the application is for a 30 year period after which the assessment assumes that decommissioning will occur and that the site will be restored.
 For these reasons the development is referred to as long term and reversible.
-The Applicant Rampion Extension Development Limited (RED) Threshold value se above would trigger a requirement.
-Intial assessment of significance in noise criteria.
+The Applicant Rampion Extension Development Limited (RED) Threshold value A level at which noise above would trigger a requirement.
+For instance, a potential assessment of significance in relation to BS 5228 noise criteria.